jdeon/foundryvtt-particles-fx/README.md

 |  particuleRadiusEnd   |  Default pattern  | Distance between particule and source at his end (in px)                           |   '50%'       |
 |  onlyEmitterFollow    |  boolean          | If true only new particule is emit from the new position of the source if it move  |   false       |

+> **Example**
+> To emit particules graviting around a choosen token and ending at his center.
+The living particules will not move with the token
+> ```particuleEmitter.gravitateParticules({source : token.id , particuleRadiusStart : '200%', particuleRadiusEnd : 5, onlyEmitterFollow : true})```

 ### Missile particule
 The missile method emits a spray particule that is used to emit sub particules.